The Attic (1980 film): Plot

 Emily invites Louise to have dinner with her at her mother's house, which Louise obliges.
 The dinner goes awkwardly as the demure Mrs. Perkins chastises Emily's younger brother for his manners.
 Louise responds by breaking one of Mrs. Perkins' cherished figurines, feigning an accident.
 The next evening, Emily and the other library staff hold a small party for Louise to send her off.
 When Louise returns home, she finds Dickie is missing, and her father claims the chimpanzee ran away.
 Louise grows distraught.
-The next morning, Louise purchases a plane ticket to Los Angeles for Emily, and leaves it for her at the library with a note.
+The next morning, Louise purchases a plane ticket to Los Angeles for Emily, and mails it to her at the library with a note.
 Emily decides to seize the opportunity and immediately goes to the airport, where she calls Louise from a payphone to thank her.

 The next day, Louise brings her father to the local park.
 While wheeling him up a hill, the wheelchair tips over, and Wendell falls out.
 Louise observes as he reflexively picks himself up, revealing that he is in fact not disabled—Louise realizes that he has feigned his disability to enslave her to him.
 In a fit of rage, Louise pushes Wendell down the hill, inadvertently killing him when he smashes his head against a rock.
 Louise flees back home to gather her belongings, and searches the house for her father's hidden cache of money, intending to run away.
 While searching her father's belongings, Louise comes across a key to the home's attic, which has long been locked and boarded.
 Using the key, Louise enters the attic, and inadvertently locks herself inside.
 There, she finds Dickie's body, along with the long-decomposed remains of Robert, both murdered by her father.